Hosting an International Student

 Who can be a host family?

 Host families are as different and diverse as Americans themselves.
 They come from all ethnic, racial, economic, and religious backgrounds.
 They live in cities, small towns, and rural communities.
 Host families rang from married couples with kids, empty nesters, single parents, non-traditional families, and married couples.
 Any person over the age of 25 that will support the student and welcome them into their home and lives can host a student.
-We do ask that any person living in the house who is over the age of 18 submit to a background check.
+Any person living in the house who is over the age of 18 submit to a background check.

 How will our family benefit by hosting an international exchange student?